-As a result of these efforts, loans to SMEs totaled 4.5 trillion yen in FY2020, and the outstanding loan amount as of the fiscal year-end increased to 8.2 trillion yen.
+As a result of these efforts, loans to SMEs totaled 1.3 trillion yen in FY2022, and the outstanding loan amount as of the fiscal yearend was 8.3 trillion yen.

-Through our Credit Insurance Programs, to facilitate the smooth flow of funds to cope with COVID-19 and natural disasters, we offered financial support to SMEs facing harsh business environments by appropriately accepting insurance on Safety-net Guarantees and Crisis-related Guarantees.
-We also provided credit insurance on private financial institutions' loans with practically no interest and no collateral, one of the supportive measures to deal with COVID-19 that was launched in May 2020.
-In addition, we have continued to support startups, business revitalization, and business succession through credit insurance, besides underwriting insurance for NPOs' social businesses.

-Moreover, in close cooperation with 51 Credit Guarantee Corporations (CGCs) located throughout Japan, we worked to identify financial trends of SMEs and provide necessary information to enhance CGCs' support for start-ups, business management, and business revitalization.
+Through our Credit Insurance Programs, to facilitate the smooth flow of funds to cope with COVID-19 and rises in prices, we offered financial support to SMEs facing harsh business environments by appropriately accepting insurance on Safetynet Guarantees, and more.
+To reduce the burden of repayment on SMEs due to the end of the deferment period of loans with virtually no interest and no collateral by private financial institutions, we have provided financing support by accepting insurance on COVID-19 Refinancing Guarantees since January 2023.
+Furthermore, in close cooperation with 51 Credit Guarantee Corporations in Japan, we worked on providing information contributing to the reinforcement of support for business establishment, management, and revitalization for those Credit Guarantee Corporations as well as understanding the financial movements associated with SMEs.

-Due to these efforts, insurance acceptance for credit guarantees in FY2020 totaled 33.2 trillion yen, and the total underwriting balance was 42.4 trillion yen, which marked the highest level ever.
+Due to these efforts, insurance acceptance for credit guarantees in FY2022 totaled 7.7 trillion yen, and the total underwriting balance was 40 trillion yen.